Friday, February 14, 2025

 It was not my plan, but I find it interesting that my last post was titled, "Why Don't We Get The Story We Want?"

-Realizing that this is a public platform and as such, does not lend itself to delving into private matters, it is not an understatement to write that my world, my life, looks radically different than it did then.
+It is not an understatement to write that my world, my life, looks radically different than it did then.
 And in this crazy, fallen world, I don't think I'm alone in this belief.

-My God loves me.
+God still loves me.

 I have friends and family who love me as well.